z64tools/z64hdr/helpers/README.md

 ## Matrix Macros

-These macros are for using different format of rotations.
-By default `Matrix_Rotate` first argument is used with radiance.
+These macros are for using different units of rotations.
+By default `Matrix_Rotate` first argument is used with radians.
 ```c
 #define Matrix_RotateY_s(binang, mtxMode) Matrix_RotateY(BINANG_TO_RAD(binang), mtxMode)
 #define Matrix_RotateX_s(binang, mtxMode) Matrix_RotateX(BINANG_TO_RAD(binang), mtxMode)